brcolow/surfmetjs/README.md

 ---

-## 🟣 Minimum Inscribed Circle (MIC)
+## 🟣 Maximum Inscribed Circle (MIC)

 > The largest circle that fits entirely inside the profile, touching at least one point on the boundary.
+Also called the "maximum empty circle" in CG.

 ### 🔹 Objective
 $$